 A Japanese onsen is basically a public-style bath that uses geothermally heated water.
-Reportedly the minerals in the water have curative powers that the Japanese believe cures many diseases.
-Japan is a volcanic country so it is blessed with a huge number of hot springs; over 30,000 that are naturally occurring along with an incredible 3,000 plus onsen resorts.
+Reportedly the minerals in the water have therapeutic powers that the Japanese believe cures many diseases.
+Since Japan is a volcanic country it’s blessed with a huge number of hot springs – over 30,000 that are naturally occurring along with an incredible 3,000 plus onsen resorts.
 Don’t be surprised to see Japanese kids in the onsen.
 It’s all part of the culture and starts the minute they’re potty trained.

 Etiquette dictates that the onsen experience is in your birthsuit only.

 I am not one for prancing around naked.
 In fact on the way to our first overnight stop in Hokkaido I was filled with dread after listening to a description of the do’s and don’ts related to onsen etiquette.
 Maybe if I had the body of a svelte 25 year old, I’d be fine.
 But this body of mine, decades in the making, is showing some wear and tear.
 On a positive note, our guide promised that every visit to an onsen would make us look five years younger.

 There was an onsen, a fabulous one with a view of the drift ice in the Sea of Ohkotsk at our first stop in Hokkaido – Kitakobushi Shiretoko Hotel & Resort.
 At breakfast on the first day, Sue an Australian woman just a few years younger than me, positively glowed after her first experience.
 She couldn’t stop raving about the onsen – how wonderful it was and how good it made her feel.

 So I gave it some thought.
 Checked out the hours.
 Figured how bad could the experience be.
 I should do it once.
 Then it’s over.
 Incessant chattering in my brain I couldn’t turn off.